MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 |Check mark|Check mark|The **Unit Price** on the Item Card is copied to **Unit Price Incl.
 VAT** field on the sales lines.|

 ## <a name="correcting-vat-amounts-manually-in-sales-and-purchase-documents"></a>Correcting VAT Amounts Manually in Sales and Purchase Documents
 You can make corrections to posted VAT entries.
 This allows you to change the total sales or purchase VAT amounts without changing the VAT base.
-You may need to do this, for example, if you receive an invoice from a supplier that has calculated VAT incorrectly.
+You may need to do this, for example, if you receive an invoice from a vendor that has calculated VAT incorrectly.

 Although you may have set up one or more combinations to handle import VAT, you must set up at least one VAT product posting group.
 For example, you can name it **CORRECT** for correction purposes, unless you can use the same general ledger account in the **Purchase VAT Account** field on the VAT posting setup line.
 For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).